mattconsto/billygoatsgruff/DIALOGUE.md

 	MIDDLE	Oh!
 It’s the second billy-goat Gruff, and I’m going up to the hill-side to make myself fat.
 		TROLL	Now, I’m coming to gobble you up.
 		NARATE	And with that, the second billy-goat was no more.
-	MIDDLE	Oh, no! don’t take me, wait a little till the big billy-goat Gruff comes, he’s much bigger.
+	MIDDLE	Oh, no! don’t take me, wait a little longer until the big billy-goat Gruff comes, he’s much bigger.
 		TROLL	Very well! be off with you

 BRIDGE	TRIP, TRAP!
 TRIP, TRAP!
 TRIP, TRAP!
 TROLL	WHO’S THAT tramping over my bridge?
 	BIG	BAH IT IS I!
-THE BIG BILLY-GOAT GRUFF #18
+THE BIG BILLY-GOAT GRUFF
 	TROLL	Now, I’m coming to gobble you up
 		BIG	Well, come along!
 I’ve got two spears,
 		BIG	I’ll poke your eyeballs out of your ears.